 Banks are cautious of relying on commission income because commission income is not guaranteed and can fluctuate.

-Some months, your income can skyrocket but in other months your turnaround may reduce significantly for seasonal reasons.
+Some months, your income can skyrocket, but your turnaround may reduce significantly for seasonal reasons in other months.

 Lenders are more comfortable with those who earn a regular monthly salary.

-However, there are lenders that may still allow you to borrow.
+However, some lenders may still allow you to borrow.